 Having mastered the tenets of battle, the samurai is able to act instantly and without consideration of the consequences, confident his actions are correct.
 At 2nd level, the samurai gains a +2 competence bonus to all Initiative rolls and may not be deprived of his Dexterity bonus unless he is asleep, paralyzed, or otherwise unable to move.

 At 3rd level, the samurai begins to master the art of Sen and it’s three forces: Setsu (Snow), Getsu (Moon) and Ka (Flower).
 When the samurai successfully performs a bushido, he opens one of the forces of Sen. When the samurai performs a bushido, he gains a Sen point.
 He may only ever have up to 3 points of Sen, these points being spent to enhance his Iaijutsu strike.
 When he is knocked unconscious or takes an 8-hour rest, he loses his gained Sen. He begins the day with zero Sen.

 Also at 3rd level and every odd level thereafter, a samurai gains a bushido which allows him to put the kenki techniques into good use by starting and finishing combos.
 Each bushido requires a certain amount of kenki techniques used in order that must hit and be completed before the end of her next turn of the last successive hit or the samurai must start over.
+Any blitz techniques used in part to fulfill a bushido may be used on any number of creatures.
 In addition, once the samurai is able to use a bushido, he must activate it before the end of his next turn or its lost.
 All bushido are swift actions, unless indicated on the ability.